Updated May 14, 2018.

 - The cost of land will vary widely, depending upon size and location of the property and whether you purchase or own the land or enter into a lease arrangement therefore.

-- Site improvements include excavation, grading, utility work, and outdoor lighting, among other things.
-Offsite development costs, if any, are excluded.
+- On-site improvements can include excavation, grading, sub-surface stabilization, paving, sidewalks, landscaping and irrigation, trash enclosure structures, fences, retaining walls, drainage structures, utility work, and outdoor lighting, among other things.

-- The Company compiled these estimates based on its experience building its prototypical building where there were no unusual conditions such as special signage needs or city-required exterior finishes.
+- The Company compiled these estimates based on its experience building its prototypical building where there were no unusual conditions such as special architecture or finishes.

-- Depends upon kitchen configuration and dining room size.
+- Furniture, fixtures, and equipment costs are affected by the sign package, kitchen configuration, and dining room size.
 Excludes security equipment.

-- Includes purchase and installation of Back-Office PC, Web-based training device, CBT terminal, point-of-sale system, kitchen display equipment, and order confirmation system.
+- Includes purchase and installation of back-office PC, web-based mobile training device, point-of-sale system, kitchen display equipment, speed of service equipment, network infrastructure equipment, and order confirmation system.